google/cel-spec/doc/langdef.md

 ```

 **startsWith** \- Tests whether the string operand starts with the specified
 prefix.
+Average time complexity is linear with respect to the size of the
-Time complexity is proportional to the product of the sizes of the
+prefix.
+Worst-cast time complexity is proportional to the product of the sizes
-arguments.
+of the arguments.

 **Signatures:**